aleksy0000/TamagotchiOnSTM/GameDesignDocument/GameDesignDocument/Demonstration Video.md

 ## Boot Game - Serial Comms Example 1, Graphics API Example 1, Main Menu Example 1, Sprite Design and Animation Example 1.
 **Serial Comms Example 1/2**
 - When you boot up the game, you are met with a black screen with the words "enter name:", This is your cue to name your pet potato using the keyboard and terminal through **Serial Communications** between the microcontroller and PC.
+The code for this will be explained later in the demonstration.
 - We will give it the name "spuddy" for this demonstration.

 **Graphics API Example 1/2 & Main Menu Example 1/1**
 - After you have entered the name, and pressed enter, you are met with the main menu.
 A great example of graphics API functions at their best in Spudman.
 A clever workaround the memory limitations of this platform.
 The **graphics API functions** allowed use to fill out the screen with great visuals, something that would be impossible without the graphics API as an image large enough to fill the screen would amount to 40Kb of memory, 8Kb over this microcontrollers 32Kb limit.

-**Sprite Design and Animation example 1/4**
+**Sprite Design and Animation example 1/4 & Code Quality & Comments 1/4**
 - Now for greater detail into the code.
 - {Show code for start menu, and explain}
 - I was able to create this menu, using only coloured rectangles for the soil and sky, and circles for the bumpy grass.